jacobecox/templates/clickhouse/versions/2.0.0/README.md

 For ClickHouse to have access to a GCS bucket, ensure the following prerequisites are completed in your GCP account before installing:

 1. Create your bucket.
-Update the value `bucket` to include it's name.
+Update the value `bucket` to include its name.

 2. Navigate to Settings > Interoperability and click `Create a key for a service account`.